NBADRAUN/JavaScript-High-Score-Challenge/README.md

 ## Installation

-This website requires no installation.
+This website requires no installation.  <br>
+click on this url or paste to your browser https://nbadraun.github.io/JavaScript-High-Score-Challenge/

 ## Usage